Monday, 23 April 2012, 10 a.m.

 This record contains the text of speeches delivered in English and of the interpretation of speeches delivered in the other languages.
 The final text will be printed in the Official Records of the Security Council.
 Corrections should be submitted to the original languages only.
 They should be incorporated in a copy of the record and sent under the signature of a member of the delegation concerned to the Chief of the Verbatim Reporting Service, room U-506.

-Document Type: Briefing, Council Briefing, Meeting record, Multimedia, Video, Webcast
+Document Type: Briefing, Meeting record, Multimedia, Security Council Briefing, Video, Webcast

 Document Sources: Department of Political Affairs (DPA), Security Council